emo-bon/hackathon2022/Additional_exercise.md

 ```

-OK, so we are ready to execute the same 'fastp' command as we previously did with the `fastp.cwl` workflow (remember to specify your named image):
+OK, so we are ready to execute the same `fastp` command as we previously did with the `fastp.cwl` workflow (remember to specify your named image):

 ```
 docker run -it --rm -v "$PWD:$PWD" -w "$PWD" fastp-<your name> \